-Our youngsters of today are our workforce of tomorrow.
+Our young people of today are our workforce of tomorrow.

 Growing up should be one of the most enjoyable times in our lives, yet it can also be very tough.
 Sadly, it’s often the case that children and young people don’t get the help they need as quickly as they should and, as a result, mental health issues like anxiety, low mood, depression, conduct disorders (which can be early signs of future anti-social behavioural issues) and eating disorders can stop some young people achieving what they want in life and fulfilling their true potential and contribution to society.

 This course aims to tackle these issues by teaching you the skills to provide initial support to young people in both mental health crisis and non-crisis situations, which can often prove to be a vital first step in helping people through a very tough time.

 The structure of this course is flexible and is delivered through a blended learning approach, consisting of 1 day of facilitated workshop (with up to 12 participants) and 2 x self study modules.